GodPepe7/asb-auto-subs/README.md

 4. Create a [Jimaku Account](https://jimaku.cc/login)  and generate your [API Key](https://jimaku.cc/account)
 5. In your searchbar at the top click on the puzzle icon and click on the extension and submit the key

+# Build locally

+Prerequisite: Node 20 LTS installed

+1. `npm install`
+2. `npm run build`
+3. Replace manifest.json content with either firefox-manifest.json or chrome-manifest.json depending on what browser is used

 # To Do

 - [x] Notify user when no subs there (Or just add some UI/UX lol)